Andrew Jean-Baptiste: Nyköpings BIS

 After spending 14 months attempting to get a work permit in Spain, Jean-Baptiste signed for Swedish Ettan side Nyköpings BIS in August 2016.
 He became a key player for the club, earning a contract extension before the end of the 2016 season.
 Jean-Baptiste made ten league appearances that season and scored one goal.
 The following season, he made 22 league appearances, scoring two goals, and made another two appearances in the Svenska Cupen.

 Umeå FC

 In February 2019, Jean-Baptiste signed for Swedish Ettan side Umeå FC.
 He made eleven league appearances that season, scoring one goal, and helped the club earn promotion to the Superettan via playoffs.
 On 22 August 2019, the club announced that Jean-Baptiste's contract had been terminated after an unspecified off-field incident.

 Valour FC

 On 14 January 2020, Jean-Baptiste signed with Canadian Premier League side Valour FC.
-He made his debut for Valour on August 16 against Cavalry FC, playing the full 90 minutes in a 2-0 defeat.
-The club announced Jean-Baptiste's return for the 2021 season on October 2, 2020.
-On July 22, 2021 Valour announced Jean-Baptiste had suffered a torn ACL injury in his left knee, sidelining him for the rest of the 2021 season.
-On October 18, he was re-signed for the 2022 season.
+He made his debut for Valour on 16 August against Cavalry FC, playing the full 90 minutes in a 2–0 defeat.
+The club announced Jean-Baptiste's return for the 2021 season on 2 October 2020.
+On 22 July 2021 Valour announced Jean-Baptiste had suffered a torn ACL injury in his left knee, sidelining him for the rest of the 2021 season.
+On 18 October, he was re-signed for the 2022 season.
+In January 2024, Jean-Baptiste announced on his Twitter account that he was departing Valour FC after the expiration of his contract.

+Westchester SC

+In January 2025, he signed with Westchester SC in USL League One.